So, you’ve decided to get a new pair of headphones and you’re unsure whether to go for the Sony MDR 7506 or the Audio Technica ATH M50x?

 Bad: The cable is not detachable, and if you want to replace it, you need to open ear cups, which is not the best option.

-These are wired headphones, so you’ll get a 9.8 feet long cord that terminates on 3.5mm jack.
+These are wired headphones, so you’ll get a 9.8 feet long cord that terminates on a 3.5mm jack.
 Also, you’ll get a 6.5mm adapter.
 The cable is not detachable; it is fixed.

-Overall the build quality and design of sony MDR 7506 are excellent, and they fit on head and ears very well.
+Overall the build quality and design of sony MDR 7506 are excellent, and they fit on the head and ears very well.

-Sound Quality: The sound quality of sony MDR 7506 is good and has no flaws.
+Sound Quality: The sound quality of the sony MDR 7506 is good and has no flaws.
 They offer excellent sound, especially for studio works.
 40-millimeter drivers drive them very well.
 You’ll find very few headphones that deliver non-overwhelming and accurate sound at a lower price, and MDR 7506 is one of them.

 They have 10 Hertz to 20-kilohertz frequency response.
 In simple English, lows, mids, and treble are very clean and not harsh.

 Sound Isolation: They are doing a pretty excellent job in sound isolation.
-Even on the lower volume, you’ll not listen to external noises.
+Even at the lower volume, you’ll not listen to external noises.
 They also do a good job blocking sound leakage.
-At 70 to 80% volume, they didn’t leak any amount of sound, but if you increase at full, then they leak a small amount of sound.
+At 70 to 80% volume, they didn’t leak any amount of sound, but if you increase at full, they leak a small amount of sound.